 “I never expected to get so much positive feedback.
 I don’t think we’ve gotten one bad review yet, although we’re still in the early stages.
 I’m still on like the first half-step of my career, so I’m sure as it continues there will be a little more of a balance from critics, but we’ve gotten a lot of really inspiring write-ups so far.
 Places like Paste, Relix, and Speakers in Code seem to have taken me in as their charity case [laughs].”

 Although she acknowledges the freshness of her musical career, in our recent chat, Caroline Rose tells me she has a very hectic year ahead: “This year’s gonna be insanely busy.
 We’re working on another record that gets mastered next week.
 Things are moving really fast… probably faster than I would like, but, I mean, moving fast is good.”

 Caroline Rose has two upcoming Philadelphia dates, dates that are actually quite different.
-On January 25th she’ll be supporting Americana supergroup Hard Working Americans at Union Transfer and on February 27th she’ll be coming to headline upstairs at World Café Live for a far more intimate set.
-During our discussion, Caroline assures me that she is well aware in the differences of settings at her upcoming Philadelphia shows and tells me that the performances will not likely resemble each other: “Those two shows are gonna be really different.
+On January 25th she’ll be supporting Americana supergroup Hard Working Americans at Union Transfer, and on February 27th she’ll be coming to headline upstairs at World Café Live for a far more intimate set.
+During our discussion, Caroline assures me that she is well aware in the differences of settings at her upcoming Philadelphia shows and tells me that the performances will not likely resemble each other to a great degree: “Those two shows are gonna be really different.
 They’ll each have a totally different vibe.”
 She tells me that the (February) headlining performance will include, “A bit of everything: songs from the new record, but also a bunch of older stuff.”
-And of her (January) set supporting Hard Working American, she says, “We’ll be playing the more hard-hitting stuff.
+And of her (January) set supporting Hard Working Americans, she says, “We’ll be playing the more hard-hitting stuff.
 We’ll play some new stuff and amp up some of the small stuff.
 We’re definitely expecting a whiskey-slinging crowd… which I love.”